Emergency Response Plan

 ** Please review chapter 29 for additional details

-Loss Exposures and Controls: All individuals working on this project will go through a comprehensive Safety Orientation which will cover all company safety rules regulations and procedures as well as communicating BIDMC specific requirements.
+Site Orientation: All individuals working on this project will receive a comprehensive Safety Orientation which will cover all company safety rules regulations and procedures as well as communicating Consigli specific requirements.

 Back– End of Environmental Emergency Contact and Management Response